-Edward (Jed) Gordon is a partner with Foley & Lardner LLP where he is a member of the Electronics Practice and the Technology Industry Team.
-He advises clients regarding strategic portfolio development and counsels them in relation to patent enforcement strategies and defense against threatened patent infringement litigation.
+Edward (Jed) Gordon is a partner and intellectual property lawyer with Foley & Lardner LLP where he advises clients regarding strategic portfolio development and counsels them in relation to patent enforcement strategies and defense against threatened patent infringement litigation.
 He also provides transactional counseling, including conducting due diligence, licensing negotiations, and freedom to operate analyses for acquisition and investment in private companies.
-He has drafted and prosecuted patent applications in the fields of wireless networking, video displays, medical devices, computer graphics, speech processing, MEMS devices, business methods, computer networking, semiconductor processing, optical devices, video surveillance, and software.
+Mr. Gordon has drafted and prosecuted patent applications in the fields of wireless networking, video displays, medical devices, computer graphics, speech processing, MEMS devices, business methods, computer networking, semiconductor processing, optical devices, video surveillance, and software.
+He is a member of the firm’s Electronics Practice and the Technology Industry Team.

 Prior to joining Foley, Mr. Gordon was counsel with Ropes & Gray LLP.